The best Sunday roasts in and around Manchester

 Abel Heywood

 Hydes Brewery opened this gem of a pub in The Northern Quarter a couple of years back, named after a former mayor of Manchester who was instrumental in overseeing the construction of the Town Hall and after whom the clock bell is named.
-Apparently he was no ordinary man, and this is no ordinary pub (or so it says on the front of the menu), so was it an ordinary roast?
+He was no ordinary man, and this is no ordinary pub (or so it says on the front of the menu), so was it an ordinary roast?

 Far from it.
 The beef was a decent sirloin and cooked medium rare as stated.
 Yorkshire pudding was light and crisp, plus the carrots and parsnips were rather finely roasted and buttery.
 There were a couple of things that let the plate down on our visit, the roasties tasted fine but there was no crisping on the outside or fluffy middle.
-Also the cauliflower and broccoli could have done with some nice cheese.
+Also, the cauliflower and broccoli could have done with some nice cheese.
 But overall a good effort in a warm traditional pub.

 BOOK